Congress of the Republic of Peru: Move to unicameral body

+At the beginning of the 1990s, the bicameral congress had a low public approval rating.
+President Alberto Fujimori did not have the majority in both chambers; the opposition led the Congress, impeding the power that Fujimori had as president.
+He made the decision of dissolving Congress by a self-coup to his government in 1992.
 Following the self-coup, in which Congress was dissolved, the Democratic Constitutional Congress established a single chamber of 120 members.
-The Democratic Constitutional Congress promulgated the 1993 Constitution in which gave more power to the President.
-The new unicameral Congress started working in 1995, dominated by Fujimori's Congressmen that had the majority.
-The Congress permits a one-year term for a Congressman or Congresswoman to become President of Congress.
+The Democratic Constitutional Congress promulgated the 1993 Constitution which gave more power to the President.
+The new unicameral Congress started working in 1995, dominated by Fujimori's Congressmen in the majority.
+The Congress permitted a one-year term for a Congressman or Congresswoman to become President of Congress.